esteem-boy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task #3: Create a script that count the number of directories in the PATH Task #4: Create a script that print environment variables Task #5: This project aim at creating a local varible that will print all local variables and environment variables and functions
+Task #6: This code when execute will create a new variable with a new value